Supply Chain Management

 Why are Incoterms Important?

-Defined terms of title transfer are especially important because this issue links directly to insurance enforceability.
+Defining the point of title transfer is especially important because this issue links directly to insurance enforceability.
 Insurance companies only have the responsibility to pay claims that are properly submitted and documented.
 If the ownership of the goods is ambiguous at the time of a “claim event,” the validity of any underlying claim could be at risk.

-Did you know that as many as 10,000 shipping containers are lost at sea every year?
+Did you know that thousands of shipping containers are lost at sea each year?
 Insuring material you own while in transit is a serious issue and having well-defined terms of ownership is equally important.
 That is one of the roles of the Incoterms system.

 Incoterms are actually a simple way to avoid the kinds of problems outlined.
 The chart on the next page outlines the range of Incoterms options from which a company can select.
 Take the time to understand them, evaluate the cost, both financial and of human resources, and select the one that is best for your company.
-There is no right or wrong selection, or one Incoterms option that is inherently better than another.
-The only wrong choice is not understanding Incoterms and not managing this framework correctly to the benefit of your company.
+There is no right or wrong selection; the only wrong choice is not understanding Incoterms and not managing this framework correctly to the benefit of your company.